 - Controls: Either 18-370 Fundamentals of Control, 24-451 Feedback Control Systems, 16-299 Introduction to Feedback Control Systems or 06-464 Chemical Engineering Process Control

-- Manipulation: Either 16-384 Robot Kinematics and Dynamics or 24-355 Kinematics and Dynamics of Mechanisms (not offered for the foreseeable future, so don't plan your schedule around this course)
+- Kinematics: Either 16-384 Robot Kinematics and Dynamics or 24-355 Kinematics and Dynamics of Mechanisms (not offered for the foreseeable future, so don't plan your schedule around this course)

 - Electives by course number

 - 10-401 / 10-601:Introduction to Machine Learning